hyperledger-labs/splice/README.md

 1. Install [direnv](https://direnv.net/#basic-installation).
 2. Install Nix by running: `bash <(curl -sSfL https://nixos.org/nix/install)`
 3. Configure artifactory credentials so Nix can download `canton-research`.
-   To do so, add the following to `/etc/nix/netrc`:
+   To do so, add the following to `/etc/nix/netrc` (you might need to create that directory as root):
    ```
    machine digitalasset.jfrog.io
    login yourartifactoryusername
    password yourartifactoryapikey
    ```
-   You can get your artifactory API key from https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile.
+   You can create an artifactory API key [here](https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile).
+   Your username is shown at the top of the page (under "User profile: XX").
+   If you need permissions - please email help@digitalasset.com and ask for artifactory permissions.
 4. After switching to the CC repo you should see a line like
 ```
 direnv: error /home/moritz/daml-projects/canton-coin/.envrc is blocked.
 Run `direnv allow` to approve its content